Follow the steps below if you have concerns relating to the effects of pyrite damage on your domestic gas pipework

 Contact a structural engineer

 If you have ongoing concerns in relation to the structure of your home, you will need to engage the services of a structural engineer to advise you.
-If you need help in sourcing such a service, the Department of Environment, Community and Local Government can assist you and Engineers Ireland maintains registers of professionally competent persons (chartered engineers) who are specifically qualified to advise in relation to pyrite issues.
+If you need help in sourcing such a service, the Department of Housing, Local Government and Heritage can assist you and Engineers Ireland maintains registers of professionally competent persons (chartered engineers) who are specifically qualified to advise in relation to pyrite issues.

 What we do

 Gas Networks Ireland has already surveyed the service pipe/ meter installation to your home (i.e. your meter and the pipework leading from the footpath/ road up to your meter) and we will continue to monitor these over the coming years.
 If we identify any issues with your service pipe/ meter installation arising from pyrite issues we will notify you of the issue and have it rectified immediately.
 No issues have been identified to date.

 Gas Networks Ireland does not organise inspections of the gas appliances or pipework on the customer’s side of the meter.
 This is the sole responsibility of the owner/ occupier.

 Meanwhile, if you have any specific concerns in relation to your meter/ service (apart from concerns in relation to your internal installation) please contact us on 1800 464 464.
 If you smell gas you should contact Gas Networks Ireland on 1800 20 50 50 immediately.